 A Holy Ambition

-So rivet on verse 20 for just a moment: “And thus I make it my ambition to preach the gospel not where Christ has already been named, lest I build on someone else’s foundation.”
+So focus on verse 20 for just a moment: “And thus I make it my ambition to preach the gospel not where Christ has already been named, lest I build on someone else’s foundation.”
 Paul was controlled by a holy ambition.
-And the reason I say controlled is because of what he says in verses 22 and 23.
-In 22 he says, “This is the reason why I have so often been hindered in coming to you.”
+And the reason I say controlled is because of what he says in verses 22–23.
+In verse 22 he says, “This is the reason why I have so often been hindered in coming to you.”
 So he wanted to go see them in Rome and he didn’t.
 And the reason is because he had this ambition that wasn’t fulfilled yet where he was.
 And so it kept him from doing what he wanted to do.
 That is the way an ambition controls you.
-There are some things you want to do and then there is this ambition that holds you and guides you.
+There are some things you want to do, and then there is this ambition that holds you and guides you.

 And verse 23: “I have longed for many years to come to you.”
 So he wants to go.
 And he doesn’t go, because he is controlled by this ambition and my desire is that something take you and grip you so that a lot of things that you want to do — which are good to do, like go to Rome and visit — you don’t do, because you are held and guided and controlled by this ambition.
 That is what an ambition does.
 It controls you.
 It is a good thing to have an ambition.
 And I am concluding that from his having one and I am calling it holy here.
 It is holy because the aim is holy.
 He is after the obedience of the Gentiles.
 And it is holy because its origin is holy.
 It is coming from God.
 So when I talk about your having a holy ambition, I mean it is aiming at holy things and it is springing out of holy motives.

 You don’t all have the same ambition, but all of you should have a holy ambition.
 Each has his own gift, Paul said.
 Each stands or falls before his own master.
 One plants, another waters.
-I don’t presume that everybody in this room should have the holy ambition to preach the gospel where Christ has not been named, but my goal is that some of you would have that so awakened that 20, 30 years from now you will write an email to one of these campus outreach guys and say, “It was that night when the whole thing came together and now I have been on the field for 25, 30 years because of what God finished in that moment or maybe began in that moment.
+I don’t presume that everybody in this room should have the holy ambition to preach the gospel where Christ has not been named, but my goal is that some of you would have that so awakened that twenty, thirty years from now you will write an email to one of these campus outreach guys and say, “It was that night when the whole thing came together and now I have been on the field for twenty-five, thirty years because of what God finished in that moment or maybe began in that moment.”

 Now a word about your generation.
 You face peculiar challenges that are a little different, maybe a lot different than mine or the generation just before mine.
 And the one I have in mind, the challenge I have in mind is this thing called adultolescence.
 A whole raft of books have been published in the last five or six years on this phenomenon called adultolescence.
 A professor at Notre Dame named Christian Smith has written a review of six of these books and that is how I am aware.
 I haven’t read them all.
 But I am aware of what they are saying because of this essay.
 And here is what he writes, “Adultolescence means the postponement of adulthood into your 30s.”